unisonweb/unison/unison-src/transcripts/propagate.output.md

   do an `add` or `update`, here's how your codebase would
   change:

-    ⍟ These new definitions will replace existing ones of the same name and are ok to `update`:
+    ⍟ These names already exist.
+You can `update` them to your new definition:

       unique type Foo